SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 $$ y(h)=W_d m(h), \quad m(h) = \sigma(a_g) \odot a_u, \quad a_g = W_g h, \quad a_u = W_u h $$

 For mathematical notation, the hidden state will be represented as a vector $h$ and steering will be represented as $\delta h$.
 So, steering works by replacing $h$ with $h + \delta h$.
 Note that $\delta h$, the steering vector, can depend on the input.
-Sometimes this is written explicitly, but other times it is ommited.
+Sometimes this is written explicitly, but other times it is omitted.

 **Fixed-vector:** The simpliest form of steering is by adding a fixed vector $v$ to the hidden state: